elimisteve/cjdns-openwrt/README.md

     # make -j 4

-Upload the compiled firmware (which will be in the bin/ directory) to your desired router through any of the [avilable methods](http://wiki.openwrt.org/doc/howto/generic.flashing).
+Upload the compiled firmware (which will be in the bin/ directory) to your desired router through any of the [available methods](http://wiki.openwrt.org/doc/howto/generic.flashing).

 To update the version of cjdns: